Nursing with Pre-Registration (Adult) MN(T)

 Compulsory courses: Dissertation; Leading and managing for health and social care; Managing complex needs; Pathophysiology and Nursing Care in the acute setting.

 Across both years of the programme you will undertake learning through engagement in the practice learning setting and clinical skills simulation sessions.
 This practice learning will take place in a range of settings including hospital, community and care home.
+For parts of the year, you will balance academic work and practice learning while over the summer, you will undertake full-time practice placement learning.

 While in the practice setting, you will be supervised and assessed by suitably trained practitioners.
 Practice learning is linked to all academic courses and, in Year 1, includes a 4-week elective placement where you can choose to gain clinical experience in an international setting.